ramirezjag00/ecommerce-mern-stack/README.md

 - EDIT CSS while using react-bootstrap or remove react-bootstrap and change to redux-form

-- disable save button if any of the form is blank or don't let form submit if there is nothing in the form

-- in cartRoutes, GET http://local xhr.js:178 host:3000/api/cart 401 unauthorized

-- cart of certain user is the same as other user

-- -current behavior, sessions overlaps the current user id inside the session of the previous session user id and takes all the items

-- -search for mongosession and passport for sessions of each user

 # FOR IMPROVEMENT

 - use multer package in the server side to handle uploads(client/public/images or client/public/uploads) and save as array of strings in mongodb instead of manually adding photos in the directory to have a selection of images